Guide to Backup Storage Management for MSPs

 Step 4: Secure cloud storage

 In the cloud, your cloud provider's identity and access management (IAM) framework provides the basis for storage security.
-You should configure IAM rules for your cloud storage according to the principle of minimal privilege; only the specific applications and users that require access to the storage should have it.
-Two-factor authentication is another useful way to bolster cloud storage security.
+You should configure IAM rules for your cloud storage according to the principle of least privilege; only the specific applications and users that require access to the storage should have it.
+MFA system is another useful way to bolster cloud storage security.
 And you want to ensure, as well, that none of your backup files are available publicly over the Internet.

 Step 5: Define storage lifecycles